 1. RipStik Caster Board

 With an incredibly competitive price of only $100, this little fella has already found its way into thousands of homes all around the world.
 And that comes as no surprise since, even though it’s really cheap, the RipStik does pack quite the punch and is on par with some of the beefier (read more expensive) models out there.
 Why is that so?
 Well, see for yourself!

 Keep that in mind before jumping to conclusions and purchasing it straight away.
-The pivoting deck together with 360* caster trucks allow RipStik to carve like a high-quality snowboard.
+The pivoting deck together with 360* caster trucks allows RipStik to carve like a high-quality snowboard.
 Additionally, it sports spiked traction pads and a concave deck design which will help your little ones with comfort and controllability.

 Moving onto the specs, you will find that they are more than decent, especially considering the extremely low price tag.
-The maximum speed this little fella can reach is somewhere around 10 miles per hour, but that’s heavily depending on rider’s weight and terrain type.
+The maximum speed this little fella can reach is somewhere around 10 miles per hour, but that’s heavily depending on the rider’s weight and terrain type.
 In addition to that, the Lithium-Ion battery can endure roughly 40 minutes of riding.
 That’s just enough for a quality skating session at the local skate park!

-Now that we are over with our little list, I would like to thank you all for taking your time to read this.
+Now that we are over with our little list, I would like to thank you all for taking the time to read this.
 As I already stated in the introductory paragraph, the list was handpicked by me.
-It is the result of a long research that I did on the topic back when I needed to purchase one for my kid.
+It is the result of long research that I did on the topic back when I needed to purchase one for my kid.
 As you could see for yourself, I have gathered a ton of information about each and every one of those models, which is why I am sure you will find it interesting and, above all, greatly informative.

 Now that I have said pretty much everything that needed to be said, I will leave you with the difficult decision of choosing the right model to buy.
 Until next time, happy skating!